 HIPAA Considerations for Research

 The CHOP Privacy Office has developed a flow-diagram for investigators that outlines their responsibilities when research does not meet the definition of human subjects research but HIPAA might still apply.
-When the flow diagram and additional explanatory materials are available, a link to them will be posted here.
+The flow diagram is available here.

 Additional Resources for Questions about HIPAA